rc-9/3K_Fantasy_Basketball/README.md

 For a chosen player and statistical category, the tool establishes a seasonal baseline, converts each performance into a deviation from that baseline, then searches for a contiguous run of games that generated the greatest positive lift.

 Fantasy outcomes are driven by momentum, role shifts, and short-term surges far more than long-run averages.
 Managers win by recognizing surges early, not by trusting season summaries.
 By isolating these windows, the module highlights when production was both elevated and sustained.
-This supports sharper waiver timing, stronger buy-low/sell-high trade decisions, and more confident lineup locks.
+This supports sharper waiver timing, smarter buy-low/sell-high trade decisions, and more confident lineup locks.

 ---